Go With Me

 With our new Go With Me experience, now you can!

 I’m planning my next Go With Me: On Tour & On Mission trip for a small group of believers to go with me to Brussels and one other nearby European city in late February/early March (date to be determined)..

 • Visit some of my favorite historical sites in Brussels, Waterloo and surrounding areas.

 • Meet some of our long-time friends and ministry colleagues.

 • Hear a powerful testimony of escape and redemption from a former refugee family and experience a home-cooked Persian meal with them.

-• Attend our ConVerge Amsterdam worship training event.
+• Attend one of our worship training events.

 • And more!